koenwisse/-react-redux-jwt-bootstrap-template/src/pages/BATTLEPLAN.md

 //3.
 Make a request to our endpoint in the frontend re. this feature (if breaks we know problem is in frontend)
 //4.
 If all good move to frontend

-// Part 3 - Plan frontend setup
+// Part 3 - Plan frontend setup DONE
 //1.
 Create a component
 //2.
 Create a card component and a list component to show data on screen and setup routes
 //3.
 Import the logic in home